|

 and immediately offered to buy the patent and employ both brothers

 at their new factory in Millers Falls, MA.
+In 1888 the brothers started their own

 business and moved to Shelburne, MA.
 They designed and